01-edu/public/subjects/devops/orchestrator/audit/README.md

    min replication: 1
    cpu percent trigger: 60%

-2. `billing-app`:
+2. `inventory-app`:
    max replication: 3
    min replication: 1
    cpu percent trigger: 60%

-3. `inventory-app`:
-   max replication: 3
-   min replication: 1
-   cpu percent trigger: 60%
+This Node.js application must be deployed as StatefulSet:

+1. `billing-app`

 ###### Do all apps deploy with the correct configuration?